flag4j/Flag4j/README.md

     - Several reference implementations of the interfaces are provided, e.g. `Bool`, `RealInt16`, `Complex128`.
   - Added generic `FieldMatrix<T extends Field<T>>` for creating matrices for a generic field.
 This allows users to easily create a matrix for a custom field which implements the `Field` interface.
-Support for generic ring and semiring matrices are planed.
+Support for generic ring and semiring matrices are planned.
 ___

 ## Features and Functionality